sparksportlegacy/frontend-coding-homework/README.md

 ## Some kind tips

-- We don't expect you to use any specific tech stack in this test, you can choose whatever you like, even vanilla js, this also helps us to understand your strength.
 - We favour unit tested code, but not a must-have
 - Don't forget to create/update README to let us know how to set up and run your code.
-- You can fork this repo from GitHub and create your project in this repo.
+- You can branch this repo and complete work in your own branch.
 - No need to stress off, enjoy coding, be yourself and good luck!